 Gaining credentials is an important element of demonstrating your pharmacy expertise.
-SHPA provides a range of credentialling opportunities which complement your annual CPD activities, and assist you achieve your career goals.
+SHPA provides and supports a range of credentialling opportunities which complement your annual CPD activities, and assist you in achieving your professional goals.

-shpaclinCAT has been accredited by the Australian Pharmacy Council as a Group 2 CPD activity for individuals, as a Group 1 CPD activity for trainee evaluators, and as a Group 3 CPD activity for trained evaluators.
-For more information on participating in shpaclinCAT or becoming an assessor go to Implement clinCAT for your team.
+ClinCAT is a competency framework designed by SHPA that supports pharmacists training and development, recruitment and performance reviews, while benefiting individual pharmacists, pharmacy departments, consumers and the profession.
+ClinCAT is accredited by the Australian Pharmacy Council as a Group 2 CPD activity for individuals, as a Group 1 CPD activity for trainee evaluators, and as a Group 3 CPD activity for trained evaluators.

 Medication Management Review (MMR) accreditation